weijaran/Getting-and-Cleaning-Data-Project/CodeBook.md

 ### Variables in the data set

-* Subject: id to represent each volunteer who participated the experiments and whose activities have been recorded in the raw data; range from 1 to 30.
+* Subject: id to represent each volunteer who participated in the experiments and whose activities have been recorded in the raw data; range from 1 to 30.

-* Activity: six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed by volunteers in the experiments
+* Activity: six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed by volunteers in the experiments.

 * The rest of columns: average of feature values for each activity and each subject; features in this new data set were measurements on the mean and standard deviation for each measurement selected from the raw data.